danwatford/docker-postgres-ofbiz/README.md

-# Docker-compose configuration for running OFBiz with a PostgreSQL database.
+# docker compose configuration for running OFBiz with a PostgreSQL database.

-This docker-compose configuration consists of two containers:
+This docker compose configuration consists of two containers:

 - a standard postgres container
 - an OFBiz container built using the OpenJDK 8 container image.

 Several scripts have been created to assist with creating an OFBiz deployment.

-These scripts can be run in a Unix environment where Docker (docker-compose) is available.
+These scripts can be run in a Unix environment where Docker (docker compose) is available.

 # Quick start: OFBiz with demo data